City of Gulfport July 4th CelebrationTuesday, July 4th 2017 GPS: 5500 Shore Blvd. S. Gulfport, FL

 Immediately following the fishing derby is the Free Family Sand Sculpture Contest sponsored by the Gulfport Recreation Division.
 This event will take place from 10:30 A.M. to 12:30 P.M. on Gulfport’s very own Municipal Beach.
 The theme is “Red, White & Blue,” so bring your own tools and supplies, registration begins at 10 A.M.

 The Gulfport Merchants Association’s Tuesday Fresh Market will begin in the Downtown area on Beach Boulevard at 9 A.M.
 This weekly year-round open-air market features fruits, vegetables and a wide variety of foods, hand-made arts & crafts, bath, body & wellness products, live music and more will take place until 2 P.M.
 Over 50 vendors and exhibitors participate every Tuesday.
 For more information, visit www.gulfportma.com, call Susan Blankenship at 453-9093 or Chris Spencer at 902-2326, or email FreshMarket@GulfportMA.com.

-Immediately following the Parade, the Gulfport Special Event Trolley will loop the City’s offsite parking locations until 10 P.M. including north of Gulfport Boulevard including the Municipal Marina’s last scheduled drop off at 9:45 P.M.
+Immediately following the Parade, the Gulfport Special Events Trolley will loop the City’s offsite parking locations until 10 P.M. including north of Gulfport Boulevard with the Municipal Marina’s last scheduled drop off at 9:45 P.M.
 If you see the trolley, just give the driver a wave and they will pick you up along the route.
 Please click here for the trolley route.